prisma/prisma-examples/node-graphql/README.md

 ### 4. Start the server

-Navigate back into the root directory of the project and star the server with the following commands:
+Navigate back into the root directory of the project and start the server:

 ```
 cd ..